Learning About Search

 The search community itself is a great source of information on search.
 In fact, it is one of the first “tests” of your ability to navigate and search for a “prospect”, in this case a specific searcher instead of a seller.
 I recommend that anyone moving forward on this path, that could last from 2 to 20 years, have a conversation with at least 25 searchers before you launch.

 Start with those around you who are also considering it.
-Of the roughly 200 students taking the Financial Management of Small Firms course at Harvard Business School each year, only 15-25 actually search.
+Of the roughly 200 students taking the Financial Management of Small Firms course at Harvard Business School each year, only 15-40 actually search.
+As many as triple that number launch later in their career.
 Asking why others are not willing to take this step can also be very useful in examining your own reasoning and differences from their decision process.

-Reaching out to searchers in their first year will provide a fresh retrospective look back by them to learn the surprises they encountered, the challenges with fund raising, setting up their processes and actually negotiating with sellers.
+Reaching out to searchers in their first year of the process will provide a fresh retrospective look back by them to learn the surprises they encountered, the challenges with fund raising, setting up their processes and actually negotiating with sellers.
 Hearing how others have made the “funding” choice and how it is working for them is valuable.
+See Blog Post: Funding your Search Process.
 Listening to those in the second year of their search may have a different perspective especially around what worked and did not in the early phases.
-By then, they have been through over 50 failed offers (IOI’s) and at least a couple of busted LOI’s with lots of experiences to share.
+By then, they have been through over 50 failed written offers (IOI’s) and at least a couple of busted LOI’s with lots of experiences to share.

-Seek out some of the searchers who have failed to find a business to get a sense of where they “landed” and advice they may pass on about their own experience. www.Searchfunder.com is a particularly good resource for this, since it lists “date formed” with names of searchers and those who are declared as inactive.
-There are now several search focused conferences that pull together searchers and investors that are very informative.
+Seek out some of the searchers who have failed to find a business to get a sense of where they “landed” and advice they may pass on about their own experience. www.Searchfunder.com is a particularly good resource for this, since it lists names of inactive searchers and their location.
+There are also now several search focused conferences that pull together searchers and investors that are very informative.

 A searcher/CEO may be harder to get a hold of, but most find time to speak to prospective searchers a few times a month and feel it is their obligation to give back to the community.
-However, one says “I don’t have a lot of time and feel that there is a lot of sources of information out there now.
-At a minimum, the caller needs to be well prepared with relevant questions that can’t be answered elsewhere, else I won’t spend my valuable time”.
-It is important to seek out someone who have exited with negative financial results.
+However, one says “I don’t have a lot of time and at a minimum, the caller needs to be well prepared with relevant questions that can’t be answered elsewhere, else I won’t spend my valuable time”.
+It is important to seek out someone who has exited with negative financial results.
 While sometimes hard to find, those who had the most challenges will be most useful in your research.

-First-hand experience is is almost always the best teacher.
-Compared to “book” learning, spending time working at a search or in an SME allows you to “wear the coat” of the searcher or CEO to see how it fits on you.
+First-hand experience is almost always the best teacher.
+Compared to “book” learning, spending time working at a searcher while searching or in an SME allows you to “wear the coat” of the searcher or CEO to see how it fits on you.
 (See Blog Post: Wearing the Coat)

 Searchers have increasingly used interns over the past 5-10 years for a variety of tasks from industry deep-dives to triggering repetitive email outreach.
 This opens up a great opportunity for a potential searcher to see in-person the challenges and techniques of the process.
 Initiating two “stints” with different searchers as a “productive” intern can provide valuable insight into processes and challenges.
 This may entail some “couch surfing” during a holiday week, but is well worthwhile given the significance of making the decision to search.
 You can “copy shamelessly” the best practices you observe for your own search.

 Exposure to how an SME runs is perhaps even more important than understanding the search process.
-SMEs are different from start-ups, often strapped for cash, limited in their HR policies, and include many generalists and some eccentric founders.
+SMEs are different from start-ups, often strapped for cash, limited in their HR policies, and include many generalists and having been owned by some eccentric founders.
 It is sometimes hard to imagine the contrasts between a professional IB/PE/consulting firm and an SME without immersing yourself in one.
-Find an SME to work at for week at a time, evenings or weekends and for students as a summer internship.
+Find an SME to work at for a week at a time, evenings or weekends and as a summer internship.
 Get a sense of how decisions are made, how the lack of resources are compensated for and the challenge/boredom that you may find within it.
-Too many searcher/CEO’s I hear from share their disappointment in discovering the their business is boring and and less fulfilling than their previous consulting or banking job.
+Too many searchers/CEO’s I hear from share their disappointment in discovering their business is boring and less fulfilling than their previous consulting, private equity or banking job.

-It is not necessary and may be even be dis-advantageous to work for a EtA searcher/CEO; any SME will be useful in helping you determine whether this career path is right for you.
+It is not necessary and may even be dis-advantageous to work for an EtA searcher/CEO; any SME will be useful in helping you determine whether this career path is right for you.
 The search model yields businesses that you may be running for as many as 20+ years.
 Could you see yourself in that role for that long?
 The biggest complaint I hear from searcher/CEO’s is “how long everything takes.”
 Success in search is about running a business as a CEO not about searching.
-Look for opportunities on job boards, with relatives, contacts who know SME operators, and alumni from your graduate school to learn their experiences.
+Look for opportunities on job boards, with relatives, contacts who know SME operators, and alumni CEO’s to learn their experiences.
 Avoid a start-up which has its own set of challenges which are not found in the acquisition of an existing business with a sustainable business model.

 Well written “case histories” provide just enough information to make a few decisions or to observe what challenges the protagonist is facing.
 Dozens of cases on searchers have been written over the years, ranging from funded to self-funded, solo and partners, staged during the search process and/or after it is over.
-(See Blog Resources – HBS Case HistoriesStanford Case Studies or Yale School of Management Case Studies)
+(See Website Resources – Case Studies Yale Articles)

-These case histories represent a relatively insignificant monetary investment in understanding how real searchers, some disguised to protect the innocent, cope with what comes their way.
+These case histories represent a relatively insignificant monetary investment, some are free, in understanding how real searchers, some disguised to protect the innocent, cope with what comes their way.
 Again it is a “once removed” opportunity to imagine your own reaction and action to take when confronted with similar issues.

 They also demonstrate that all searches are different and there is no set formula.
 However, you will get to see how each searcher dealt with a variety of issues from running out of funds and experiencing huge declines in profits right after purchasing, to dealing with big surprises about owners and the inevitable HR issues that searchers face once they own the business.